emmaC11/Caesar-Cipher/README.md

 ## Help Section
 * The help section gives the user information about what a Caesar Cipher is & how to use one.
-* The design is identical to the home screen, there is a thick purple heading that displays the websites name 'Caesar Cipher' with a animated lock icon positioned to the right of the text.
+* The design is identical to the home screen, there is a thick purple heading that displays the websites name 'Caesar Cipher' with an animated lock icon positioned to the right of the text.
 The footer contains a wave image with the colours from the purple palette to match the theme of the site.
-* There is a summary paragraph that explains how to use the Caesair Cipher.
+* There is a summary paragraph that explains how to use the Caesar Cipher.
 ![image](https://user-images.githubusercontent.com/83119583/186232633-b46d9554-d46d-464b-b467-49383e1325b3.png)

 # **Testing**